Guest authors: Jerry Xu, Co-founder, and CEO, Datatron; Lekhni Randive, Product Manager, Datatron

 Qubole author: Jorge Villamariona, Sr. Product Marketing Manager, Qubole

-In today’s world, Machine Learning (ML) Models are driving growth for enterprises more than ever.
-Big enterprises are moving towards ML for reducing costs, generating customer insights and improving customer experience.
-ML use cases vary according to the industry for instance, financial services is more concerned about detecting fraud, while in entertainment, providers want to offer the best content for subscribers to watch.
+In today’s world, Machine Learning (ML) models are driving growth for enterprises more than ever.
+Big enterprises are moving towards ML for reducing costs, generating customer insights, and improving customer experience.
+ML use cases vary according to the industry, for instance, financial services are more concerned about detecting fraud, while in entertainment, providers want to offer the best content for subscribers to watch.
 But, the underlying motives and underlying technologies for these ML models essentially remain the same and all enterprises face the same kind of problems as discussed below.

 Let’s explore a few important factors (from an endless list of possibilities):

-Continuous Catch Up between Data Scientists, Software Engineers, DevOps and Management: In a traditional enterprise that wants to deploy ML Models, there is a need for coordination between data scientists, software engineers and DevOps.
-Data scientists are responsible for training, testing and building of models, but they are not responsible for deployment of those models, even if they own them.
+Continuous Catch Up between Data Scientists, Software Engineers, DevOps, and Management: In a traditional enterprise that wants to deploy ML models, there is a need for coordination between data scientists, software engineers, and DevOps.
+Data scientists are responsible for training, testing, and building models, but they are not responsible for the deployment of those models, even if they own them.
 Software engineers are responsible for integrating ML models into application code.
 DevOps deploys these models into production.
-Also, to deploy code into production, management approval is typically required, and managers, as well as senior engineers are all involved in this process.
+Also, to deploy code into production, management approval is typically required, and managers, as well as senior engineers, are all involved in this process.
 The complete process may be too onerous in terms of getting a model deployed all the way to the production stage.
 This process may even take months.
 Getting a model deployed requires continuous communication and multiple meetings, which means that this process is not scalable when hundreds of ML models need to be deployed and maintained by the enterprise.

 ML Model Monitoring: